MiddelkoopT/skc-workshop-2024/Notes.md

 ## Navigate R Studio and Setup Project

   * Open RStudio
-  * Create a new "New Project" in `~/work` with "Git"
-    * Note: Projects and data must be saved in `~/work` otherwise they will be lost.
-    * Select "Version Control" -> "Git"
-      * Repository URL: your "https" repository value (see instructions above)
-      * Project directory name: leave blank
-      * Create project as a subdirectory of: ~/work (click "Browse" to change)
-      * Click "Create Project"
-  * Turn off saving `.RData` in project (not workspace)
-    * It is not good to save data, especially in git.
-    * "Tools" -> "Project Options"
-    * Under "Workspace"
-      * Set "Restore .RData into workspace at startup" to "No"
-      * Set "Save workspace to .RData on exit" to "No"
-      * Set "Always save history" to "No"
-      * Click "Ok"
   * Setup Git
     * This needs to be done only once when you first use the environment.
     * Click on the "Terminal"